abhinav7693ngh/Domes.js/README.md

         1. ID of first node.
         2. ID of second node.
     * **Returns**
-        * Boolean true if exist.
+        * Boolean true if edge exist.
-        * Boolean false if does not exist.
+        * Boolean false if edge does not exist.

 * **shortestPath()**
     * **Parameter/s**